Views expressed by the host on this program, riveting a nation, rallying a nation.

 Do you hear what he said here?

-We gotta speak up.
+We got to speak up.

-We gotta stand up.
+We got to stand up.

 Unless people do that, speak up and speak out.

-The evil thinking people will control the airwaves.
+The evil-thinking people will control the airwaves.

 Did this guy have a radio show?